 If you transport VWP passengers and are not a signatory carrier, fines will be levied.
 Use the following link to apply to CBP to become a Signatory Carrier: https://www.cbp.gov/travel/international-visitors/business-pleasure/vwp/signatory-status

 The U.S. Customs and Border Protection department maintains a list of VWP Signatory Carriers on their website: http://www.cbp.gov/travel/international-visitors/visa-waiver-program.
 You need to be on that list to participate as a carrier, even if you are flying strictly 14 CFR 91.

-We did this about five years ago and it was pretty easy, taking one phone call, one letter, and a few weeks of waiting.
+We did this about eight years ago and it was pretty easy, taking one phone call, one letter, and a few weeks of waiting.
 Our contract was written with 7 years of validity.

 The program is open to applicants based in the U.S. and abroad.
 U.S.-based operators can be either private non-revenue or charter (non-scheduled commercial).
 However, non-U.S. based operators without a U.S.-based subsidiary may only operate commercially.
 Application requires an I-775 visa waiver agreement, I-420, information on aircraft participating in the program, and a company tax ID for U.S.-based private operators or a customs bond (typically $75,000 – $100,000) for U.S. and non-U.S. based charter operators.